Facebook Pixel How to Reduce Camera Shake (14 Powerful Techniques)

 Reduce camera shake in photography

 Sometimes it’s the little things that make all the difference, and one of those things is a camera body grip.
-This nifty accessory attaches to the bottom of your camera and provides a more substantial handhold.
+This is an accessory that attaches to the bottom of your camera and provides a more substantial handhold.
 It’s especially useful when you’re shooting in vertical orientation – a common scenario in portrait photography.
 With a body grip, your hands have better leverage, making it easier to maintain a steady shot.

 A body grip can also extend your camera’s battery life; you see, most grips come with a slot for an additional battery.
 This means you can shoot for longer periods without worrying about running out of juice.
 It’s a win-win situation: more stable shots and extended shooting time.